sourdoughmaths

 Sourdough hydration: a practical guide

 Hydration is the ratio of water to flour in your dough, expressed as a percentage.
-72% hydration means 72g of water per 100g of flour.
-That's the single most important number for understanding how a sourdough will behave.
+72 percent hydration means 72g of water for every 100g of flour.
+It is the single most important number for understanding how a sourdough will behave, because it shapes everything downstream: how sticky the dough is to handle, how open the crumb turns out, how thin and crisp the crust gets, and how much room for error you have along the way.

 Choosing your hydration